• Skip to main content

 • Butter – use salted or unsalted butter.
 Ensure the butter is very soft.

-• Icing sugar – also known as confectionary or powdered sugar.
+• Icing sugar – also known as confectioners sugar or powdered sugar.

 • Caramelised biscuit spread – I use biscoff spread.